Book of Common Prayer (1662): Church of England usage

 For roughly 300 years, the 1662 prayer book was left mostly unmodified.
 However, incremental additions appeared during the early Stuart Restoration.
 Among them were polemic penitential offices for the Gunpowder Plot and execution of Charles I, as well as one for thanksgiving following the 1666 Great Fire of London.
-Soon into its use, the 1662 prayer book's of lack offices for particular events forced the Church of England to separately adopt forms for these services.
+Soon into its use, the 1662 prayer book's lack of offices for particular events forced the Church of England to separately adopt forms for these services.
 Among these was a simplified form for consecrating churches approved by convocation in 1712, the result of Cosin's Laudian office having been rejected and the need to consecrate 50 new churches in London.
 When James II of England succeeded Charles II, it was necessary to revive the coronation service used by Elizabeth, James I, and Charles I.

 Where Charles II had been Catholic-sympathising, James II was an openly practising Catholic.
 Both favoured practices which further excluded Nonconformists.
 The ousting of James II and arrival of the Dutch Calvinist William III and Mary II during the Glorious Revolution in 1688 resulted in a greater normalisation of relations with Dissenter parties.
 Along with these measures, William III endorsed the creation of a commission to improve the Church of England's relations with Nonconformists.
 One objective of the commission was to approve "alterations and amendments to the liturgy" along Latitudinarian lines.
 With the leadership of William Lloyd, then the Bishop of Worcester, and deans Edward Stillingfleet, Simon Patrick, and John Tillotson (the latter becoming the Archbishop of Canterbury), a revised prayer book was produced in 1689.
-The Liturgy of Comprehension was never approved, as the policy of Toleration towards Nonconformists–codified by the 1688 Toleration Act–was felt sufficient.
+The Liturgy of Comprehension was never approved, as the policy of Toleration towards Nonconformists—codified by the 1688 Toleration Act—was felt sufficient.
 The contents of the Liturgy of Comprehension were not public until Parliament ordered its printing in 1854.

 Efforts to revise the prayer book were proliferate through the 19th century.
 Pamphlets containing proposals for such revisions were published in the dozens during the 1850s and 1860s, though to no formalised effect.
 Similarly, internal Church of England efforts to alter the prayer book resulted in only the excising of the Gunpowder Plot prayers and insertion of a general office to celebrate the accession day of the reigning monarch.
 An 1877 committee spent 15 years attempting to improve the 1662 prayer book's punctuation, ultimately with no action taken.